Textile industry in China: Sino-Japanese War

-The Rong Family's Shenxin Mills
+The Rong family's Shenxin mills

-The Rong brothers, Rong Zongjing and Rong Desheng, became the so-called "cotton and flour kings" due to their empire of the ten Shenxin textile mills and sixteen Maoxin and Fuxin flour mills.
+The Rong brothers, Rong Zongjing and Rong Desheng, became the so-called "cotton and flour kings" owing to their empire of the ten Shenxin textile mills and sixteen Maoxin and Fuxin flour mills.
 By the mid-1930s, the Rongs held almost 20% of spindles in Chinese owned textile mills.
 However, in August 1937, they lost five of their seven Shanghai mills.
 Two were bombed and taken over by military forces, while the other three fell under Japanese control.
 The last two surviving mills were in the International Settlement, which was relatively protected from Japanese attacks as a zone of neutrality.
 While mills were encouraged to move inland and many did, the ones that stayed in Shanghai like the last two Shenxin mills registered as foreign entities for protection.
 They "leased" their mills to foreign owners and hired fake foreign managers so that they could fly a foreign flag.
 In fact, since the two mills were actually over capacity before the conflict, they operated more efficiently during this period, and one actually expanded and increased output.
 Even though the industry had taken a big hit, any mills that were not destroyed enjoyed decent profits due to high demand and low supply.
 This incentivized industrialists who were still in the area to rebuild mills, and they were able to bring the area back up to 40% of prewar production.